 We build and test HDX using the latest versions of Chrome and Firefox.
 We also test on Microsoft Edge, but do not formally support it.

 Use our password recovery form to reset your account details.
-Enter your username or e-mail and we will send you an e-mail with a link to create a new password.
+Enter your username or email and we will send you an email with a link to create a new password.

-HDX allows registered users to follow the data they are interested in.
-Updates to the datasets that you follow will appear as a running list in your user dashboard(accessible from your user name in the top right of every page when you are logged in).
-You can follow data, organisations, locations, topics and crises.
+HDX allows registered users to follow the dataset they are interested in.
+Updates to the datasets that you follow will appear as a running list in your user dashboard (accessible from your user name in the top right of every page when you are logged in).
+You can follow datasets, organisations and locations.

 You’ll find a ‘Request Access’ button for datasets where only metadata is provided.
 The HDX Connect feature makes it possible to discover what data is available or what data collection initiatives are underway.
 Only registered users have the ability to contact the organisation through the request access module.
 The administrator for the contributing organisation can decide whether to accept or deny the request.
 Once the connection is made, HDX is not involved in the decision to share the data.
-Learn more about HDX Connect here.
+Learn more about HDX Connect here:

 You’ll find a ‘contact the contributor’ link below the title of the data on all the dataset pages.
 Please find more details here.